 Acquisition Cat 1 Training, Dublin

-Natalia Jakubowska is an experienced ESL Teacher, IB Language B Tutor and Extended Essay Supervisor.
-Throughout her teaching career, she accomplished professional development trainings in Poland, Ireland and the UK.
-Natalia is interested in second language acquisition, cognitive psychology and language education.
-She specialises in working with gifted students and designing individual courses which are tailored to meet students’ special education needs and help them grow in intellectual, social and emotional ways.
-In her classes Natalia promotes creative and interdisciplinary approaches to teaching and learning.
+Natalia Jakubowska is an experienced ESL Teacher, IB Language B Tutor, and Extended Essay Supervisor.
+Throughout her teaching career, she accomplished professional development trainings in Poland, Ireland, and the UK.
+Natalia is interested in second language acquisition, cognitive psychology, and language education.
+She specialises in working with gifted students and designing individual courses which are tailored to meet students’ special education needs and help them grow intellectually, socially, and emotionally.
+Natalia promotes creative and interdisciplinary approaches to teaching and learning in her classes.